How much do Connect Homes cost?

 How much can I customize a Connect Home?

-Connect Homes allow some customization.
+Connect Homes will allow for some customization.
 We suggest you think of our approach like you would think about ordering a car – you can change the colors and some of the options, but you can’t change the wheelbase or the location of the engine.
 Here are some general rules:

 2. Once you find a plan that works, you can make some modifications to window openings (e.g. sometimes the existing plan anticipates that the “back” and “front” of the house are opposite where they occur naturally on your lot).

 In reality, you don’t have to do all of these steps by yourself.
 Our project manager and architects will work with you to understand your needs and propose efficient approaches.
-Or, in some cases, we may tell you that our building system is not well suited to your goals.

 What are the dimensions of your modules?